Post

 [internal_key_len:4][internal_key_bytes][value_len:4][value_bytes]

-Each index entry is:
+Each index entry (inside the single pre-footer index block) is:

 1